FelixSchladt/OxideWM/man/src/oxide-bar.1.md

 # COLORS

-You can freely customise the colors of the satus bar.
+You can freely customize the colors of the satus bar.
 Inside the configuration file, colors have to be entered in hexadecimal.
 If there is no configuration for the colors, the default colors will be used, whereas black is used for the background and white for the text.

 # EXAMPLES